ErpNetDocs/tech/modules/logistics/wms/how-to/reconcile.md

 ![Picture](pictures/reconciliation-lines.png)

-**Review** and edit (if needed) the results i.e. the created renciliation order lines.
+**Review** and edit (if needed) the results i.e. the created  reconciliation order lines.
 Once the review is done, you can **release** the document which will generate **Store Transactions** for the differences and will update the Inventory Availability.